cxhernandez/cxhernandez.com/_posts/2014-11-14-jointplot-d3.markdown

 Contour Plot
 ---

-Now that we have KDEs for both the marginals and the bivariate distributions, we can make our final plot with the following code:
+Now that we have KDEs for both the marginals and the bivariate distribution, we can make our final plot with the following code:

 {% highlight python%}
 #Set style to white